danekpavel/songbook/README.md

 Detailed description of the songbook XML structure can be found in its [XML Schema](data/songbookSchema.xsd).

 ### Global settings
-Several properties of the resulting document can be specified here.
+Several properties of the resulting document can be specified:

 Element name|Content type|Description|Default
 ---|---|---|---